Frequently Asked Questions

 Ten days before the start of the semester/term (by the UMSL academic calendar).

-Is it possible to get more in scholarships than the cost of the tuition portion of the study tour itself?
+Is it possible to get more in scholarships than the cost of the tuition portion of the study program itself?

 Unless you receive additional scholarships from other sources, UMSL International Studies & Programs scholarships will likely not cover the entire cost of your program.